audeering/audobject/docs/usage.rst

 It is possible to borrow arguments from an instance attribute.
 For instance, here we borrow the attributes ``x``, ``y``, and ``z`` from ``self.point`` and a dictionary ``self.d``.
+Using borrowed arguments it becomes possible to add properties with the name of an argument.

 .. jupyter-execute::